eakova/zigbeam/utils/README.md

 ## Use `utils` In Your Project

 Consume the `utils` library via Zig’s package system (recommended).
-This exposes the wrapper module `zig_beam_utils`, which re‑exports tagged pointer, thread‑local cache, ARC, pool, and cycle detector.
+This exposes the wrapper module `zig_beam_utils`, which re‑exports tagged pointer, thread‑local cache, Arc, pool, and cycle detector.

 1) Add to your `build.zig.zon`